Marcelofilho07/AutoBattle2/README.md

 ### CreateEnemyCharacter()

-This functions calls another fuction(GetRandomInt) triggering a infinite function call loop creating a stackoverflow error.
+This functions calls another fuction(GetRandomInt) triggering a infinite function call loop creating a stack overflow error.
 Again, it uses a old C-Style cast.
 After it tries to initialize a a raw pointer to shared_ptr using a raw pointer to Character.
 It rewrites the other player data and at last it calls StartGame().
-Calling another function inside a function recursivile is a repeating pattern in this code and also a bad practice, because it doens't let the memory be freed and is very confusing to read.
+Calling another function inside a function recursively is a repeating pattern in this code and also a bad practice, because it doesn't let the memory be freed and is very confusing to read.

 In our final interation this function has been deleted and it's functionality merged into CreateCharacter().